 What will happen next is that they will call the police on me and throw me in the prison cell block which is reserved for those who dare touch anyone without the proper documentation, licensing, training, CEUs, ethics courses, disclaimers, insurance, and various paid up professional association fees on the state and national level (did I forget anything?)

-Even if I would legally set up a Thai Massage class in the West, and I show up an hour late, tell lots of wise stories (at the expense of teaching time), puff cigarettes in the classroom and nap once in a while, I would get thrown out of the facility, all students would demand their money back, and my reputation would be destroyed instantly.
+Even if I would legally set up a Thai Massage class in the West, and I show up an hour late, tell lots of wise stories (at the expense of teaching time), puff cigarettes in the classroom, and nap once in a while, I would get thrown out of the facility, all students would demand their money back, and my reputation would be destroyed instantly.

-At this point, the same student who was happy to throw out the rules in Thailand would feel morally obliged to crucify me on the altar of western rules and standards.
+At this point, the same student who was happy to throw out the rules in Thailand would feel morally obliged to crucify me on the altar of Western rules and standards.

 My odd master teacher is revered as a genius in Thailand, but he wouldn’t stand a chance in the US, for example.
+And to be clear, he is a bit on the extreme side even for Thailand.

-Thai Massage training by eastern and western standards
+Thai Massage training by Eastern and Western standards

-And all the rules and requirements of western Thai Massage schools could never be implemented in Thailand.
+And all the rules and requirements of Western Thai Massage schools could never be implemented in Thailand.
 Typically Thais are not very good at following rules.

 Wherever you learn Thai Massage, whatever course you study, and whatever Thai Massage school you attend, make sure that the teacher’s heart is in it.